CoBrALab/WMH_patho_UKB/README.md

 # Data available

 Description of the files made available in data/.
-All files are shared in both minc and nifti format
+Files are available for download as a GitHub Release.
+All files are shared in both minc and nifti format.

 Custom UK Biobank template space (T1w)
 - UKB_template: 1mm isotropic